Cliff Richard: 1995–2007: Knighthood

 On 17 June 1995, Richard was appointed a Knight Bachelor (invested on 25 October 1995), becoming the first rock star to be so honoured.
 In 1996, he led the Wimbledon Centre Court crowd in singing during a rain delay when asked by Wimbledon officials to entertain the crowd.
-In late 1990s, Richard and former EMI UK managing director Clive Black established the record label "Blacknight".
-In 1998, Richard demonstrated that radio stations were refusing to play his music when he released a dance remix of his forthcoming single "Can't Keep This Feeling In" on a white label using the alias Blacknight.
-The single was featured on playlists until the true artist was revealed.
+In the late 1990s, Richard and former EMI UK managing director Clive Black established the record label Blacknight.
+In 1998, Richard demonstrated that radio stations were refusing to play his music when he released a dance remix of his forthcoming single "Can't Keep This Feeling In" on a white label record using the alias Blacknight.
+The single was featured on playlists until the artist's identity was revealed.
 Richard then released the single under his own name as the lead single for his album Real as I Wanna Be, with each reaching No. 10 in the UK on their respective charts.

 In 1999, controversy again arose regarding radio stations refusing to play his releases when EMI, Richard's label since 1958, refused to release his song, "The Millennium Prayer", having judged that the song did not have commercial potential.
 Richard took it to an independent label, Papillon, which released the charity recording (in aid of Children's Promise).
 The single went on to top the UK chart for three weeks, becoming his fourteenth and, as of December 2022, most recent No.1 single.

 Richard's next album, in 2001, was a covers project, Wanted, followed by another top ten album, Cliff at Christmas.
 The holiday album contained both new and older recordings, including the single "Santa's List", which reached No. 5 in 2003.
 Richard went to Nashville, Tennessee for his next album project in 2004, employing a writers' conclave to give him the pick of all new songs for the album Something's Goin' On.
-It was another top-10 album, and produced three UK top-20 singles: "Something's Goin' On", "I Cannot Give You My Love", with Barry Gibb of the Bee Gees, and "What Car".
+It was another top 10 album, and produced three UK top 20 singles: "Something's Goin' On", "I Cannot Give You My Love", with Barry Gibb of the Bee Gees, and "What Car".